immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 **1. Multi-Format Ad Delivery**

 You need to handle all the different ad types users expect these days - story ads, video ads, carousel ads, even AR-enabled ads if you're feeling fancy.
 And of course, it all needs to work on iOS, Android, and web.
-The creative assets should come from a CDN (obviously), aiming for sub-100ms first-byte time.
+The creative assets should come from a CDN (Content Delivery Network - obviously), aiming for sub-100ms first-byte time.

 **2. Real-Time Bidding (RTB) Integration**

 This is where things get interesting.
-You're implementing OpenRTB 2.5+ (or whatever version is current), talking to 50+ demand-side platforms simultaneously.
-The IAB standards give you a hard 30ms timeout for the auction - which sounds generous until you realize you need to do 50+ network calls in parallel.
+You're implementing OpenRTB 2.5+ (or whatever version is current), talking to 50+ demand-side platforms (DSPs - the external bidding partners who represent advertisers and bid on ad inventory) simultaneously.
+The IAB (Interactive Advertising Bureau) standards give you a hard 30ms timeout for the auction - which sounds generous until you realize you need to do 50+ network calls in parallel.
 And if you think that's easy, wait until you discover that some DSPs are in Europe, some are in Asia, and suddenly you're trying to do a 30ms global auction with 150ms round-trip times to some bidders.

 Oh, and you also need to handle both programmatic and guaranteed inventory, which have completely different SLAs and business logic.
 Fun!

 **3. ML-Powered Targeting and Optimization**

 The ML stuff is critical for revenue:
-- Real-time CTR prediction (you can't just serve random ads)
+- Real-time CTR (click-through rate) prediction (you can't just serve random ads)
 - Conversion rate optimization
 - Dynamic creative optimization (showing different ad variants)
 - Budget pacing algorithms (so advertisers don't blow their entire budget in the first hour)